Ariana Grande & Pete Davidson Are Engaged

 As fans might remember, Grande and Davidson officially confirmed their relationship by sharing an adorable photo of the two of them donning Harry Potter outfits.

-As the Inquisitr previously reported, Davidson cemented his love for the “No Tears Left To Cry” singer by not only getting the bunny ears logo from Grande’s 2016 album, Dangerous Woman, tattooed behind one of his ears, he took it a thousand steps further by having the “Into You” singers initials permanently inked onto his thumb.
-Talk about “in it for the long haul”!
+As the Inquisitr previously reported, Davidson cemented his love for the “No Tears Left To Cry” singer by not only getting the bunny ears logo from Grande’s 2016 album, Dangerous Woman, tattooed behind one of his ears, but also having the “Into You” singer’s initials permanently inked onto his thumb, taking things a thousand steps further.
+Talk about “in it for the long haul!”

 Those tattoos Pete Davidson got for Ari are real: The tattoo artist posted about it on his feed and story pic.twitter.com/3w0grTa5yQ